THE HISTORY OF UNION BAPTIST CHURCH IN SPRINGFIELD, IL.

 • On January 15, 1968, the Reverend Doctor Rudolph Samuel Shoultz, was unanimously selected to be our next Pastor.
 Dr. Shoultz, his wife, Vera, and two children, Tony and Michele moved into the church parsonage on April 1, 1968.

-• Dr. Shoultz, a great leader and dynamic messenger of God, who was filled with the Holy Ghost, wasted no time taking Union to higher heights.
-In June 1970, ground was broken for construction of an education facility and remodeling was begun on the sanctuary.
+• Dr. Shoultz, a great leader and dynamic messenger of God, wasted no time taking Union to higher heights.
+In June 1970, ground was broken to remodel the sanctuary as well as construction of an education facility.

-• Among the attributes under Dr. Shoultz were, opening the Union Baptist Day Care Center in 1970 and the Radio Broadcast which began in February in 1973, on WTAX-1240 AM.
-Property east of the church to the corner of 15th and Monroe was purchased for off-street parking and a playground; it was paid off in nine years and dedicated on November 5, 1979.
-In 1981, Union Baptist Church paid off in nine years and nine months, the over one quarter of a million-dollar loan for the Educational Building, originally set up for a 20-year mortgage.
+• Among the attributes under Dr. Shoultz were opening the Union Baptist Day Care Center in 1970 and the Radio Broadcast which began in February in 1973, on WTAX-1240 AM.
+Property east of the church was eventually purchased for off-street parking and a playground.
+It was paid off in nine years and dedicated on November 5, 1979.
+Originally set up for a 20-year mortgage, Union Baptist Church paid off the over a quarter of a million-dollar loan for the Educational Building in just under 2 years.
 The mortgage was burned in 1982.

-• The vision of expanding the sanctuary and building a school with twelve classrooms to aid in the Christian Education Ministry, (Project 2000), was put into action by Dr. Shoultz in 1998, but due to his illness, he knew that the Lord likely would not allow the vision to be fully realized in his lifetime.
+• The vision of expanding the sanctuary and building a school with twelve classrooms to aid in the Christian Education Ministry, (Project 2000), was put into action by Dr. Shoultz in 1998, but due to his illness, he knew that he would most likely not see the vision be fully realized in his lifetime.

 • On March 3, 2000, after a long illness, surrounded by his devoted wife Vera, family members, faithful church members and friends, Rev. Dr. Rudolph Samuel Shoultz, was called home to be with The Lord.